nodejs/nodejs.dev/src/documentation/0011-node-repl/index.md

 >
 ```

-the command stays in idle mode and waits for us to enter something.
+The command stays in idle mode and waits for us to enter something.

 > Tip: if you are unsure how to open your terminal, google "How to open terminal on \<your-operating-system\>".